MrHeaton2001/learning-tools/ssh/ssh-bastion/README.md

 _NOTE: The passphrase for `bastion_rsa` is "password"; for `remote_rsa` the passphrase is "secure"._

-_TIP: You can start the `ssh agent` and store your passphrase but there are security ramifications to consider._
+_TIP: You can start `ssh agent` and store your private keys and passphrases but there are security ramifications to consider._

 Enjoy!